Art/Essay Kura: Prophetic Messenger

 - Create a double fold-out to show the artist’s complete conceptual notebook.

-- Maintain consistency with the Pottery’s other books, while also standing apart.
+- Maintain consistency with the Pottery’s other books while also standing apart.

 Project Brief